allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 PLEASE note that this file does not include updates to the data, tools, and methods used.

 ## Research Question
-Our research questions is currently in development, but we are considering the following items:
+It’s Not Just Wages.
+Retailers Are Mistreating Workers in a More Insidious Way.
+Feb.
+19, 2024
+By Adelle Waldman
+Ms. Waldman’s forthcoming novel, “Help Wanted,” takes place in a big-box store.

+Our inquiries have taken us to multiple first hand sources but our requests for information were fruitless

+            FIT Associate Professor Gary Wolf "has access to product data, not labor data"

+            Author Adelle Waldman - no reply

+            ADP Research Institute.
+"We do not share or sell our data aside from what we have published on www.ADPRI.org."

+            Stanford Digital Economu Lab digitaleconomylab@stanford.edu.

+            National Retail Federation - no reply

+We have had to satisfy ourselves with aggregated sources that are excellent in their breadth and depth if not specific to our needs.

+## We are currently looking at data to answer these questions:

 1. Has the rate of part-time retail positions changed over time?
 2. Is this “insidious” problem really new?
+3. Can the ACA and FTE criteria releive part of this "insidious" problem?
+What shortfalls remain to be addressed?

+4. IF this is a new problem, what has changed in the retail workforce or in the general labor market
+5. Has the business of retail changed?

-3. Can we compare other industries that were able to argue for consultants and independent contractors to be converted to full-time employees with benefits?
+6. Can we compare other jobs that were able to argue for consideration as full-time permanent employees?
-4. What harms might such a change create?
     a.
+Contractors and Consultants granted Employee benefits
+7. What harms might such a change create?
+Considerations:

+   a.
+Dislocation And Its Discontents: Ride-Sharing's Impact On The Taxi Industry see Forbes, Jun 8, 2018, 06:59pm EDT https://www.forbes.com/sites/michaelgoldstein/2018/06/08/uber-lyft-taxi-drivers/?sh=7b71843859f0

-Consider the increase of minimum wage and possible reduction in the number of jobs and/or hours of work? (see UW Evans School of Public Policy & Governance December 3, 2021 report)
+   b.
+New Evidence from the Seattle Minimum Wage Study.
+UW Evans School of Public Policy & Governance December 3, 2021 report https://evans.uw.edu/new-evidence-from-the-seattle-minimum-wage-study/
-5. Are these questions being addressed by the ACA and FTE criteria?
-What shortfalls remain to be addressed?

-## Decision Maker and Decision Being Made
-We are leaning toward a POLICY MAKER rather than a CEO

-## Which graphs have already been created by our group and which questions remain to be answered?
+## Which graphs have already been created by FRED and by our group?
+## Which questions remain to be answered?

 ## What do preformatted FRED graphs already tell us?